Best Unified API Platforms of 2026: The Shift to Agent-Based Infrastructure

 - Generation 1 (Merge, Unified.to): Aggregates official APIs.
 Good for standard SaaS connecting (CRM, HRIS), but hits a wall when an API doesn’t exist.

-- Generation 2 (Deck): Uses high-performance auth and stable agents to connect to 100,000+ systems, regardless of whether they have an API.
+- Generation 2 (Deck): Uses high-performance auth and stable agents to connect to 100,000+ systems, unlike workflow automation platforms, regardless of whether they have an API.
+Deck stands out as an embedded integration platform, enabling seamless, native-feeling integrations within products by embedding workflows and pre-built connectors directly into the application environment.

 The “Agent-Based” Advantage